 Participants include will include local and state officials, veterans groups, color guards from the VFW and American Legion, Boy and Cub Scouts, Girl Scouts and Brownies, Explorers, Nessacus Middle School band, sheriff's department honor guard, cheerleaders, and Fire and Police departments.

-Begins at 12:15 p.m. at the South Egremont fire station, and the parade marches to the village green, where a short ceremony will be conducted.
+Begins at 12:30 p.m. at the South Egremont fire station, and the parade marches to the village green, where a short ceremony will be conducted.

 The parade will begin at noon at the Adrian J. Poirot War Memorial gazebo.
 (This time is unconfirmed.)

 The parade will begin at noon on Monday.
 Any veterans wishing to march should be at the Church on the Hill by 11:45.
 Veterans who may need a ride can contact Sean Ward at 413-822-4343.

 The parade sponsored by the Lenox Dale Fire Company will begin at 8 a.m.
-Veterans Memorial Park on Walker Street and will proceed to St. Vincent dePaul Church for a Mass conducted by the Rev. Msgr.
+Veterans Memorial Park on Walker Street and will proceed to St. Vincent de Paul Church for a Mass conducted by the Rev. Msgr.
 John Bonzagni, pastor, for deceased and living veterans at 8:30.
-The parade will then continue through the village back to the park where concluding services will be held.
+The parade will then continue through the village back to the park, where concluding services will be held.

 Parade starts promptly at 9:30 at the American Legion and marches to the Veterans Memorial, where the ceremony will take place.
-In the event of rain the ceremony will be moved to the American Legion.
+In the event of rain, the ceremony will be moved to the American Legion.

 Parade participants include Veterans of Foreign Wars Post 996, Vietnam Veterans of America Chapter 54, American Veterans Post 100, American Legion Post 125, Sons of the American Legion Post 125, U.S. Navy Armed Guard Association, city officials including Mayor Richard Alcombright, North Adams Fire Department Ladder 2, Drury High School band, Boy and Cub Scouts, Girl Scouts and Brownies, the VFW, American Legion and AMVETS auxiliaries, the North Adams Trolley, North Adams Ambulance Service and any member of the military past or present who wishes.

 Parade marshals are Joseph Zustra Jr., VFW; Dennis St. Pierre, American Legion; Michael Chalifoux, VVA,and Louis Floriani, AMVETS.
-Also participating are Parade Coordinator Joseph Cariddi, Memorial Day Committee Chairman Mark Sprague, VFW Auxiliary President Joanne Risch and Legion Auxiliary 125 President Gail Nelson.
-Heather Patton will sing the national anthem and Matt Scanlon and Evan Johnson will play taps.
+Also participating are Parade Coordinator Bruce Shepley, Memorial Day Committee Chairman Mark Sprague, VFW Auxiliary President Bonnie Folino-Whitney and Legion Auxiliary 125 President Gail Nelson.
+The Drury High School band will play the national anthem and "Let There Be Peace on Earth," and Ben LaForest and Corey Callander will play taps and echo.
 Ted Wilhelm and the Sons of The American Legion will pass out flags.

 March begins from the village green in Ashley Falls at 8 a.m. with observances at the Clayton Road cemetery; refreshments to follow at Trinity United Methodist Church.
 In case of rain, the ceremony will be inside the church.

 Benediction, taps, firearms salute for veterans at the town and St. Joseph's cemeteries begin at 11; the parade steps off at 12:15 from Town Hall.
-Ceremonies will also conclude at Town Hall at 12:45 with keynote speaker Chet Kalm, an artist and World War II veteran, and music by Quintessential.
+Ceremonies will also conclude at old Town Hall at 12:45 with guest and student speakers and music by the Berkshire Hills Chorus.
+Veterans who need a ride should contact Deb at 413-298-3434.

 Potluck picnic follows on the town green; bring or drop off food to share between 11 and noon.
-Hot dogs and soda will be provided.
-Veterans who need a ride should contact Deb at 413-298-3434.
+Hot dogs and soda will be provided; food donations needed, contact Tim Minkler at 413-644-3590.

 Is your town having a parade or event not listed here?
 Let us know at email@example.com or post on our Facebook page.